multiscale/muscle3/docs/source/tutorial.rst

 parameter is a second timestamp, which will be discussed below, and is set to ``None`` here.

-MUSCLE 3 uses `MessagePack <https://msgpack.org>`_ to encode messages between models.
+MUSCLE3 uses `MessagePack <https://msgpack.org>`_ to encode messages between models.
 MessagePack is a binary encoding format which can be thought of as a binary version of JSON.
-That means that the message can be an integer, float, bool, string, or a list or dictionary containing such, and MUSCLE 3 additionally supports NumPy arrays and byte arrays.
+That means that the message can be an integer, float, bool, string, or a list or dictionary containing such, and MUSCLE3 additionally supports NumPy arrays and byte arrays.
 Like with JSON, these can be nested, so you can send a dictionary containing lists of floats for example.